JackyGu1042/CarND-Behavioral-Cloning/writeup_Huaxin.md

 ![alt text][image2]
 ![alt text][image3]

-Becasuse I add multi-camera video and image flip, so I only need to record these three video one time enough.
+Because I add multi-camera video and image flip, so I only need to record these three video one time enough.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4.
-Although I used an adam optimizer, but I found manually training the learning rate is still necessary, different learning rate will get different perfomance.
+Although I used an adam optimizer, but I found manually training the learning rate is still necessary, different learning rate will get different performance.

 #### 4. Challenge for Track two